azzaea/admixture/README.md

 [ADMIXTURE](http://dx.doi.org/10.1101/gr.094052.109) model in
 R, plus extensions.

-*Give overview of admixture repository here.*

-*Items*:

-- Show figure from running this on the simulated data.

-- Show figure from running this on the HGDP data.
+- Intro: The ADMIXTURE software is widely used for population genetics research, and even is used for the >1,000,000 individuals that have taken the AncestryDNA test, because it efficiently computes admixture estimates from large-scale genotype data.

-- Pros and cons of ADMIXTURE software and this R package.
+- Pros and cons of ADMIXTURE software and this R package: facilitates development of extensions, including the one we have developed that encourages *sparse* admixture estimates (pro); the motivation for developing a quasi-Newton optimization algorithm is that the much simpler EM implementation often converges more slowly to the solution (con);

+- Explain why I didn't develop this as a package.

 - We have a procedure for choosing the L0-penalty strength via cross-validation, but it isn't demonstrated yet in the R scripts.

 - Tested using R version 3.2.2.